Goran Ivanišević

+Goran Ivanišević ([ɡǒran iʋanǐːʃeʋitɕ]; born 13 September 1971) is a Croatian former professional tennis player and current coach.
+He was ranked world No. 2 in men's singles by the Association of Tennis Professionals (ATP) in July 1994.
+Ivanišević won 22 ATP Tour-level singles titles, including the 2001 Wimbledon Championships.
+He is the only player to win a Wimbledon singles title as a wild card, achieving the feat while ranked world No. 125.
+He had previously been runner-up at Wimbledon in 1992, 1994, and 1998.
+Ivanišević was known for his powerful left-handed serve, and for almost two decades held the record for most aces at Wimbledon with 1,377 (before Roger Federer broke it in 2019).
+He was inducted into the International Tennis Hall of Fame in 2020.

+Following his playing career, Ivanišević coached Marin Čilić from September 2013 to July 2016, leading Čilić to a major title at the 2014 US Open.
+He then coached Novak Djokovic from 2019 to 2024, leading Djokovic to nine major titles.
+He shortly coached Elena Rybakina in 2025, before ending the partnership due to Rybakina's troubled relationship with her ex-coach Stefano Vukov.

 Career

 Goran is the son of Gorana (née Škaričić) and Srđan Ivanišević.
 As a boy, he was trained by Jelena Genčić.
 He turned professional in 1988 and, later that year, with Rüdiger Haas, won his first career doubles title in Frankfurt.
 Although he focused mostly on his singles career, he also had some success in doubles, winning nine titles and reaching a career-high ranking of 20.

 In 1989, as a qualifier he made the quarterfinals of the Australian Open.
 Ivanišević made his first significant impact on the tour in 1990, knocking Boris Becker out of the first round of the French Open men's singles; he went on to reach the quarterfinals.
 He was also, with Petr Korda, the runner-up in the French Open men's doubles.
 At that year's Wimbledon, Ivanišević reached the semifinals, where he lost to Becker in four sets.
 Ivanišević also won his first tour singles title in 1990 at Stuttgart and helped Yugoslavia win the World Team Cup.
 He played in eight ties for Yugoslavia in the Davis Cup before quitting the team after the Croatian declaration of independence in 1991.
 Yugoslavia lost its subsequent tie against France 5–0.

 Ivanišević quickly became known on the tour for his strong, attacking style of play and for an extremely powerful serve.
 For several years, he had more aces than anyone else on the tour.
 He was also known for occasional on-court temper tantrums—usually directed towards himself—and the volatility of the standard of his play.
 Ivanišević received death threats at the 1992 Australian Men's Hardcourt Championships.
 He went on to win the tournament.